-Built-up roof systems or BUR are commonly used in Foothills for commercial and bigger residential properties as it offers excellent weatherproofing and fire resistance.
+Built-up roof systems or BUR are commonly used in Calgary for commercial and bigger residential properties as it offers excellent weatherproofing and fire resistance.
 The high waterproofing and thermal resistance properties of the built-up roofing system (BUR roofing) can be attributed to its multiple layers.
 If you are a commercial building owner in Alberta and want a feature that can reduce your utility bills, this is for you.

 Flat Roofing Ltd offers built-up roofing systems in Alberta for low-slope and flat roofing membranes.
 The built-up roofing system is also referred to as tar-and-gravel roofing and is usually applied in three and four-ply thicknesses.
 This makes it different from other types of low-slope roofing systems that utilize single-ply membranes.
 The gravel used in the built-up roofing system secures the roofing material and helps in protecting the underlying layer of roofing materials.
 It also helps in extending the life of your roof by preventing cracking.